jwstadler/angular-jquery-dialog-service/README.md

 =============================

 # Overview
 This service allows you to easily work with jQuery UI dialogs from Angular.js.
+A working sample can be viewed at http://plnkr.co/edit/ADYEsplnYr8NHqASCDgS.

 # Methods
-The service exposes the following methods for controlling the dialogs.
+The service exposes three methods for controlling the dialogs.
+These methods are `open()`, `close()`, and `cancel()`.

 ## open(id, config)
 The open method displays a dialog.

-`id`
-The `id` argument si just a unique name to identify this dialog when calling other methods on the service such as close and cancel.
+The `id` argument is a unique name to identify this dialog when calling other methods on the service such as close and cancel.

-`config`
 The `config` argument is a javascript object that configures the dialog.
 It sets the template, the dialog's data, and the options for the dialog.

 ```javascript
 {